gnosisguild/zodiac-modifier-delay/docs/setup_guide.md

 - `Cooldown`: Amount in seconds required before the transaction can be executed
 - `Expiration`: Duration that a transaction is valid in seconds (or 0 if valid forever) after the cooldown

 Hardhat tasks can be used to deploy a Delay Modifier instance.
-There are two different ways to deploy the modifier, the first one is through a normal deployment and passing arguments to the constructor (without the `proxied` flag), or, deploy the modifier through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the `proxied` flag) - The master copy and factory address can be found in the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) and these are the addresses that are going to be used when deploying the module through factory.
+There are two different ways to deploy the modifier, the first one is through a normal deployment, passing arguments to the constructor (without the `proxied` flag), or, deploy the modifier through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) to save on gas costs (with the `proxied` flag) - The master copy and factory address can be found in the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts), these are the addresses that are going to be used when deploying the module through factory.

 These setup tasks require the following parameters (also mentioned above):